 You have to submit a new Disability Update Report form every so often because it’s the law.
 Section 221(i) of the Social Security Act requires all disabled beneficiaries to undergo another eligibility review every few years.
-The soonest you’ll receive a Disability Update Report form is three years after the SSA approves your first disability claim.
+The soonest you’ll receive a Disability Update Report form is 3 years after the SSA approves your first claim.
 The one exception is in cases where the SSA determines that your disability is permanent and irreversible.
 An example where you won’t have to complete this Disability Update Report every few years is if you’re born blind.

 What Disability Update Report Questions Will You Have to Answer?

 Here are some questions on the Disability Update Report you have to answer every single time to keep your benefits: